The Life Cycle of IVDD

-Oral anti-inflammatory medications and cage rest are typically recommended for dog with mild signs.
+Oral anti-inflammatory medications and cage rest are typically recommended for dogs with mild signs.
 The mild symptoms treated with medication and cage rest can start to subside in as little as 48 hours, however, that is not the case for everyone and you should always consult your vet.

-On the other end of the spectrum, dogs that have more severe symptoms are candidates for surgery.
+Try This: Hip & Joint Chews to help alleviate pain On the other end of the spectrum, dogs that have more severe symptoms are candidates for surgery.

 According to MedVet, “IVDD Surgery involves creating a small window in the bone around the spinal cord to gain access to the disk material.
 The material is removed, relieving the spinal cord compression and allowing healing to take place…

 Surgery is effective at relieving pain, eliminating spinal cord compression, and maximizing chances for patient recovery.”

 Note: Surgery for IVDD can cost up to $8,000

 The surgery is over, great!
 However, that doesn’t mean IVDD ends here.
 There is rehabilitation and aftercare to make sure your beloved dog recovers at the right place, and most importantly, doesn’t have to go through ANOTHER surgery.